riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

     pageviews not matching up with the pageviews from the Wikimedia Pageview API even on months where they both have data), so it's not totally clear if even desktop is declining.
+  * What are the possible reasons?

+      * Shift to mobile → Check by adding the mobile views and by asking people on Survey Monkey
+      * Language substitution → Check the same tag using different languages (we did colors in English, French, and German)
+      * Google Knowledge cards? → Ask people about this in SM survey
+      * Siri? → Ask people
+      * Wikipedia showing up less in SERPs? → Try to get access to historical SERPs for some search queries.
+        This actually seems harder to obtain than we first thought.
+      * People somehow preferring Wikipedia less? → Ask people.
+      * Is Wikipedia's popularity in general decreasing? → Can we see that in the $\log \mathrm{WV} - \log \mathrm{GT}$ graph?
+        Apparently not well.

 # License